isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 {-# OPTIONS --allow-unsolved-metas #-}
     ```

 ```agda
 module Chapter4-Decidability where
 ```

+Prerequisites

+:   ```agda
+import Chapter1-Agda
+open Chapter1-Agda.Exports
+  using (Bool; true; false)
+    ```

+:   ```agda
+import Chapter2-Numbers
+open Chapter2-Numbers.Exports.Naturals
+  using (ℕ; zero; suc)
+    ```

+:   ```agda
+import Chapter3-Proofs
+open Chapter3-Proofs.Exports
+  using (_≡_; refl; sym; trans; cong; module ≡-Reasoning)
+    ```

-In the last chapter, we thoroughly investigated the notion of doing proof in
-Agda.
-We defined what it means for two things to be propositionally equal,
-derived relevant properties of equality, built a domain-specific language for
-doing equational reasoning, and proved many facts about the natural numbers.
+In the last chapter, we thoroughly investigated the notion of doing proof work in Agda.
+We gave a propositional definition what it means for two things to be equal, derived relevant properties of equality, built a domain-specific language for doing equational reasoning, and proved many facts about the natural numbers.

-Perhaps you are thinking you now know all there is to know about proofs, but
-this is patently false: for example, we haven't yet discussed what it means for
+Perhaps you are thinking you now know all there is to know about proofs, but this is patently false: for example, we haven't yet discussed what it means for